Poland

 • Work council (employee representatives or trade unions) need to be involved in the selection process of the PPK vendor

 • Every 4 years, there will be an autoenrollment session for all employees who have opted out.
-The First autoenrollment session was scheduled for February/March 2023.
+The first autoenrollment session began February/March 2023.

 Occupational health and safety training (OHS)